Chamonix is dominated by the majestic peak of Mont Blanc, 4,810m high, the highest mountain in western Europe.

-People normally chose one of the two most common routes to climb Mont Blanc from Chamonix.
+People normally choose one of the two most common routes to climb Mont Blanc from Chamonix.
 The route from the Aiguille du Midi, over Mont Blanc du Tacul and Mont Maudit is generally quieter, and highly dependent on conditions, but slightly more technical.

 While not technically challenging, ascending Mont Blanc requires a high level of physical fitness and experience using crampons and an ice axe.

-Gouter Hut Route
+1. Climbing Mont Blanc - Gouter Hut Route

 This is the classic and most popular route to climb Mont Blanc.
 Remember that you need to book in advance the Gouter Refuge.
 The hut is open from the beginning of June to the end of September.
 Bookings can ONLY be made online.